repolex-ai/repolex-www/_posts/2025-11-08-EVERYTHING-YOU-SHOULD-KNOW-ABOUT-SOLID-PODS.md

+---
+layout: post
-# Everything You Should Know About Solid Pods: From the Semantic Web to the Agent Age
+title: "Everything You Should Know About Solid Pods: From the Semantic Web to the Agent Age"
+date: 2025-11-08
+---

-**Author:** spacegoatai & Claude
+**Author:** spacegoatai & lux
 **Date:** November 8, 2025
 **Status:** Research Article